 - Building proficiency in technology skills to communicate their ideas and viewpoints with others

 In the 2021-22 school year, we researched science topics related to grade-level SOLs.
 Learners contributed to non-fiction anthologies by writing non-fiction text and creating illustrations connected to the text.
-Classroom teachers received a copy of their student’s work, as well as our library which invites learners to check out these incredible resources!
+Classroom teachers received a copy of their students’ work, as did our school library, which invites learners to check out these incredible resources!

 - Kindergarten, 2nd & 4th Grade – 3rd & 4th Quarters

-The Project Edison schedule is closely related to and integrated with the STEM schedule with Ms. Fields.
+The Project Edison schedule is closely related to and integrated with the STEM schedule with Ms. Fields and switches halfway through the year with STEM.
 As teacher partners, Mrs. Burgin & Ms. Fields want their programs to help make school an exciting place to learn and apply knowledge and skills!